frantjc/valheimw/docs/palworld.md

 To run the Palworld server this way, run the following commands in the directory that the above files are placed in.

-First, run [`boiler`](boiler.md) in the background.
+First, run [Boiler](boiler.md) in the background.
 We will use it to pre-build a container image with the Palworld server installed:

 ```sh
 docker compose up --detach boiler
 ```

 Next, build and run the Palworld server.
-This will pull a minimal container image with it pre-installed from `boiler` and then run the Palworld server container:
+This will pull a minimal container image with it pre-installed from Boiler and then run the Palworld server container:

 ```sh
 docker compose up --detach palworld
 ```

-Finally, `boiler` can be stopped:
+Finally, Boiler can be stopped:

 ```sh
 docker compose down boiler